juliasilge/course-ML-tidymodels/slides/chapter3_13.md

   Voted                  23   918
 ```

 Notes: The logistic regression model will likely be the best option, so we can evaluate its performance on the testing data.
-We can use the [`last_fit()`](https://tidymodels.github.io/tune/reference/last_fit.html) function with a workflow to fit to the entire training set and evluate on the testing set.
+We can use the [`last_fit()`](https://tidymodels.github.io/tune/reference/last_fit.html) function with a workflow to fit to the entire training set and evaluate on the testing set.
 You only need to give this function the **split** object!

 We can see that we did a better job identifying the people who voted than those who did not.